Luiz-Farias-dev/Luiz-Farias-dev/README.md

 ### Hi, my name is Luiz Farias 👋
-- Focusing in Javascript, Angular, Node, Java and Spring.
+- Focusing in Javascript, React, Angular, Node, Java and Spring.